Pensions and divorce

 State pensions and divorce

-From 6 April 2016 onwards, neither the old basic State Pension nor the new State Pension can be shared.
-But if you get divorced and the court issues a 'pension sharing order' you or your ex-partner may have to share any extra State Pension entitlement you've built up such as an additional State Pension or any protected payment (the protected payment is paid on top of the full new State Pension if your starting amount of State Pension is higher than the full new State Pension).
+State Pension can’t be shared on divorce.
+But any extra State Pension entitlement you've built up such as an additional State Pension or any protected payment can be subject to a court order.
+A protected payment is paid on top of the State Pension if you were entitled to a higher amount under the old State Pension rules.

 More information